jypma/lazagna/README.md

 ```

+# Full example application

+An interactive whiteboarding application uses Lazagna.
+Read more about it [here](https://github.com/jypma/draw).

 # TODO

 - Clean up the use of implicit and given, and align on having a nice one-line import for library users